Local search for efficient causal effect estimation: Introduction

-In many real-world applications, users do not know the DAG (or a causal graph) representing the causal mechanism.
-So the above theoretical solutionis are not applicable and data-driven methods have to be employed to estimate causal effects directly from observational data.
-However, with a data-driven approach, causal effect identification and unbiased estimation normally cannot be consistently resolved.
-Specifically, given a dataset we may not be able to get a unique estimation of the causal effect of one variable on the other variable.
-This is because from an observational dataset, we can only learn a Markov equivalence class of causal structures, instead of a unique causal structure~\cite{spirtes2000causation,spirtes2003causal}, and we don't know which structure in the equivalence class is the true causal structure.
-Consequently, the result of causal effect identification based on the equivalence class of structures is non-deterministic, or even unreliable if one structure indicates that a causal effect is identifiable, but the other indicates otherwise.
-Moreover, the causal effect estimation based on the equivalence class of structures can only be a bound estimation, i.e. a multiple set of all possible causal effects, each corresponding to a structure in the equivalence class.
-For example, Maathuis et al.~\cite{maathuis2009estimating} proposed IDA (Intervention when the DAG is Absent) to estimate causal effect from data satisfying causal sufficiency, without given a DAG.
-The output of IDA is a bound estimation, as a result of the above described non-uniqueness in structure learning.
+In many real-world applications, users do not know the underlying causal DAGs, so data-driven methods have to be used to estimate causal effects directly from observational data.
+However, with a data-driven approach, a unique estimation of a causal effect cannot be obtained without making certain assumptions.
+Specifically, from observational data, generally, we can only learn a Markov equivalence class of causal structures with the causal graphical modelling approach~\cite{maathuis2015generalized,perkovic2018complete}, instead of a unique causal structure~\cite{spirtes2000causation,maathuis2015generalized}, and we do not know which structure in the Markov equivalence class is the true causal structure.
+Consequently, the causal effect estimation based on the Markov equivalence class of structures is a bound estimation, i.e. a set of all possible causal effects, each corresponding to a structure in the Markov equivalence class.
+For example, \cite{maathuis2009estimating} proposed IDA (Intervention when the DAG is Absent) to estimate causal effects from data satisfying causal sufficiency.
+The output of IDA is a bound estimation, as a result of the aforementioned non-uniqueness in structure learning.
+A bound estimation may have a wide range and thus may not give users a good indicator where the causal effect value stands.
+For example, users even may not know whether the causal effect is positive or negative.
+Therefore, it is desirable to obtain unique causal effect estimation.